risk-first/website/Coding-Bets.md

 ![Stake and Reward for A Spike Solution](images/generated/practices/coding/spike.png)

-**When you win:**
- - The spike solution demonstrates that the technology will fit for all of the use cases needed.
- - The spike solution demonstrates that the technology is definitely not a good fit, for clear reasons that weren't apparent before starting.
+**When you win**, either the spike solution demonstrates that the technology will fit for all of the use cases needed or it demonstrates that it's definitely not a good fit, for reasons that weren't apparent before starting.

-**When you lose:**
- - The developer can't get the spike solution working in the given time.
+**When you lose** the developer can't get the spike solution working in the given time.
 Does this prove that the technology is no good, or too complex, or that the developer needed more time, or that they're not skilled enough?
- - The developer gets the spike solution working for a specific use case, which is taken as success.
-Later, though, other down-sides appear, and it's apparent that the solution is more trouble than it's worth.
+Alternatively, they get the spike solution working for a specific use case, which is taken as success, but later other down-sides appear and it's apparent that the solution is more trouble than it's worth.

 **Reduce the stakes by:**
  - Searching the Internet for stories of teams who've made the same bet.